ArchiveBox/docs/Docker.md

 ## Accessing the data

 The outputted archive data is stored in `data/` (relative to the project root), or whatever folder path you specified in the `docker-compose.yml` `volumes:` section.
-Make sure the `data/` folder has permissions initially  set to `777` so that the ArchiveBox command is able to set it to the specified `OUTPUT_PERMISSIONS` config setting on the first run.
+Make sure the `data/` folder on the host has permissions initially  set to `777` so that the ArchiveBox command is able to set it to the specified `OUTPUT_PERMISSIONS` config setting on the first run.

 To access your archive, you can open `data/index.html` directly, or you can use the provided Nginx server running inside docker on [`http://127.0.0.1:8098`](http://127.0.0.1:8098).